las-wg/awesome-agent-infrastructure/README.md

 # awesome-agent-infrastructure
-A repository of agent-specific infrastructure papers, protocols, agents, and works.
+A repository of AI agent-specific infrastructure papers, repositories, and protocols.
+Curated by the [Lightweight Agent Standardization Working Group](https://las-wg.org/).

 # Security and Guardrails